fieldtrip/website/workshop/practicalmeeg2025/handson_anatomy.md

 This tutorial describes how to construct a volume conduction model of the head (aka head model) and a source model, based on an individual subject's MRI.
 These two geometrical objects are necessary ingredients, in combination with a specification of the MEG/EEG sensor array, for the construction of a forward model.

-We will use the anatomical images that belong to the same subject whose data were analyzed in the previous tutorials ([From raw data to ERP](/workshop/practicalmeeg2025/handson_raw2erp), [Time-frequency analysis using Hanning window, multitapers and wavelets](/workshop/practicalmeeg2025/handson_sensoranalysis)), thus using anatomical data of subject 15 of the [multimodal face recognition dataset](/workshop/practicalmeeg2025/dataset).
+We will use the anatomical images that belong to the same subject whose data were analyzed in the previous [raw2erp tutorial](/workshop/practicalmeeg2025/handson_raw2erp) and [sensoranalysis tutorial](/workshop/practicalmeeg2025/handson_sensoranalysis)), thus using anatomical data of subject 15 of the [multimodal face recognition dataset](/workshop/practicalmeeg2025/dataset).

-This tutorial will **not** show how to perform the source reconstruction itself.
-If you are interested in source reconstruction methods, you can go to the [Localizing oscillatory sources using beamformer techniques](/tutorial/source/beamformer) and to the [Source reconstruction of event-related fields using minimum-norm estimate](/tutorial/source/minimumnormestimate) tutorials.
+This tutorial will **not** show how to do the source reconstruction itself for that you should continue with the [sourceanalysis tutorial](/workshop/practicalmeeg2025/handson_sourceanalysis) tutorial.

 {% include markup/green %}
 The volume conduction model created here is MEG specific and **cannot be used** for EEG source reconstruction.
-If you are interested in EEG source reconstruction methods, you can go to the corresponding [EEG headmodel tutorial](/tutorial/source/headmodel_eeg).
+If you are interested in that, you should go to another tutorial that explains how to make an [EEG headmodel](/tutorial/source/headmodel_eeg).
 {% include markup/end %}

 ## Background